silvercrypto888/platinum_ecosystem/airdrop/README.md

 ## Alternative (no Python)

 This is a very crude, manual, tedious way to take the snapshot and do the airdrop.
-It is only shared because it requires minimal technical expertise.
+It is only shared because it requires minimal technical expertise, and it therefore does not involve Python.
+There is also more handholding here.

-1. Edit the getTop20Holders.bat file
+1. Edit the getTop20Holders.bat file.
+(You can do this in Notepad)
-2. Replace Platinum's mint address `ACor5a1JMRsnbMKcibnNZfbY5nfiBg3TwRvWSNUE2DVb` with the _mint address_ of the token whose top 20 holders you want to take a snapshot of.
+2. Replace Platinum's mint address `ACor5a1JMRsnbMKcibnNZfbY5nfiBg3TwRvWSNUE2DVb` with the _mint address_ of the token whose top 20 holders you want to take a snapshot of, then save it.
-3. Run getTop20Holders.bat in Command Prompt
+3. Run getTop20Holders.bat.
+You can do this easily by double-clicking it in the file explorer.
+An alternative is starting Command Prompt, then navigating to its folder using the `cd <folder path>` command with the right folder paths, then entering `getTop20Holders.bat`.
+Either way, this will create or overwrite top20_holders.json, in the same folder that getTop20Holders.bat is in.
 4. Get the file top20_holders.json.
 Use a json to csv converter to convert it to a csv file (there are many online and software tools, [like this one](https://convertcsv.com/json-to-csv.htm)).
 5. Load the csv file into Excel as a spreadsheet.
-6. Calculate a particular airdrop allocation (equal, proportional, etc.) in the spreadsheet.
+6. Calculate a particular airdrop allocation (equal, proportional, etc.) in the Excel spreadsheet.
+You can calculate a proportional airdrop by multiplying all token holder amounts by this number: _Desired total airdrop amount / sum of all token holdings across eligible top 20 holders_.
+Exclusions can also be done manually by dropping rows.
-7. Airdrops can be done _very_ manually by minting tokens into a single wallet and then sending desired amounts of tokens to each address by sending them in the X1 Wallet, using the spreadsheet as a reference.
+7. Airdrops can be done manually by minting tokens into a single wallet, and then sending desired amounts of tokens to each address by sending them in the X1 Wallet, using the spreadsheet as a reference.

 ## Finishing up